IsraelCohen54/Design-Pattern-C-/README.md

 prototype,
 singelton,
 builder,
-builder_immutebale_object + IOC (=inversion_of_control - user control)
+builder_immutebale_object + IOC (=inversion_of_control - user control).

 Behavioural:
 observer,
-state
+state.

 (not implemented but important, a reminder:
-Structural: Flyweight
+Structural: Flyweight (save memory by pointing to already existing instance),
-Behavioural: Command, strategy, iterator, interpreter).
+Behavioural: Command (encapsulation, and save commands to later use), strategy (change algorithm behavior at runtime), iterator, interpreter(used with language/math understanding)).

 To my own use if ever needed,
 added two files, the first one with some examples of STL (Standard Template Library) usage,